 Then why would we consider a second thought while considering dog supplements?
 Human Glucosamine is considerably less toxic than that of dog’s but it may contain certain ingredients that may be poisonous to our pets.

 For example, xylitol and GNC’s TriFlex.
 They are available in the lip-smacking chocolate flavor for humans but equally toxic for our pets.

-Secondly, human tablets are meant for swallowing and a pet’s supplements are meant for it to break open the nutrients and absorb before letting it slip through the digestive system.
+Secondly, human tablets are meant for swallowing and a pet’s supplements are meant for it to break open the nutrients and absorb before letting them slip through the digestive system.
 This is important because the digestive system of a human is different from that of a dog.

 In case, you are giving the human glucosamine to your dog, you have to be very careful about the dosage.
 An overdose can lead to internal damage which may affect the kidneys and liver of the pet.
-Too much of calcium can damage its skull, an excess dose of vitamin A can damage blood vessels and vitamin D can make the pet to completely stop eating anything.
+Too much calcium can damage its skull, an excess dose of vitamin A can damage blood vessels and vitamin D can make the pet completely stop eating anything.

-It is also recommended to consult the vet about the supplements you are starting to add in your dog’s meals be it human supplements or dog’s supplements.
+It is also recommended to consult the vet about the supplements you are starting to add to your dog’s meals be it human supplements or dog’s supplements.
 You have to be extra careful about the dosage as you don’t want your pets to contract more diseases in order to treat one.